cubewise-code/bedrock-5/FAQ.md

 ## ❓ What is Bedrock?

-Bedrock is a **community-driven Planning Analytics best practice framework**.
+Bedrock is a **community-driven IBM Planning Analytics best practice framework**.
 It provides modular, reusable TurboIntegrator (TI) processes, tools, documentation, and training resources designed to:

 - Accelerate model development